hwstar/Si5351_Micropython/README.md

 1. The constant names have been shortened to reduce the size of the image by eliminating the SI5351 prefix.
-2. The signature of the set_freq method is reversed from the Etherkit version it is set_freq(clk, freq). which is more consistant with the rest of the methods
+2. The signature of the set_freq method is reversed from the Etherkit version it is set_freq(clk, freq). which is more consistent with the rest of the methods

+See the example file si5351_test.py for hints on how to use.